-You must declare on your application if you, or any of your directors, are currently subject to an investigation by the police for an offence which may lead to a conviction or caution.
+You must declare on your application if you are currently subject to an investigation by the police for an offence which may lead to a conviction or caution.
 If you are under investigation by a health or social care regulatory body (see the previous section), or a primary care organisation, you must also tell us about this.

-If you, or any of your directors, are under investigation by a police force outside the UK, for an offence that would lead to a conviction in England or Wales, you must declare this.
+If you are under investigation by a police force outside the UK, for an offence that may lead to a conviction in England or Wales, you must declare this.
 Also, if you are being investigated by a health or social care regulatory body outside the UK, you must also tell us of this.